dxgame/dxLabs/README.md

 TODO [A design of PoE (Proof of Excellence) token #7 - Introduce True Unpredictability](...)

-## use github/codespaces, save your time
+## build with github/codespaces, save your time

 Try running some of the following tasks: